3 years in, no sign of Trump’s replacement for Obamacare

 Trump could still score a big win on prescription drugs before the 2020 election.
 He’s backing a bipartisan Senate bill that would limit what Medicare recipients pay out of pocket for their medicines and require drug companies to pay rebates to the government if they increase prices above inflation.

-Passing it would require the cooperation of House Speaker Nancy Pelosi, harshly criticized by Trump over impeachment.
+Passing it would require the cooperation of Pelosi, harshly criticized by Trump over impeachment.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)